 Roger's passion for wine first began in the 1960's when as an Air Force officer he was put in charge inventorying the wine in the Officers Club.
 He was fascinated by the various wines and began to learn more.
 After he left the Air Force his job as an engineer let him travel to Europe and the fascination for wine grew.
 Eventually, Roger and Judy's interests in grape growing and wine-making began in the 1970’s with grapes and juice and a tiny backyard vineyard.

 During the early 1980's, hobby wine-makers Roger and Judy became more serious and planted the experimental, 250 vine "Hickory Cove Vineyard" on the banks of Smith Mountain Lake at the home of Roy and Alberta Furrow, Roger’s parents.

 In 1991 the couple purchased the nearby Tobe Scruggs farm and expanded the vineyard onto the second, or "Hickory Hill Vineyard".
 The hobby became a 5 acre commercial vineyard supplying Stonewall Winery in Appomattox.
 They continued to research and learn wine making, including developing the recipes of the now popular "Lake" label blends.

-In 2001 Hickory Hill became the 75th commercial winery in Virginia with their first vintage under the Hickory Hill Vineyards label.
+In 2001 Hickory Hill became the 75th commercial farm winery in Virginia with their first vintage under the Hickory Hill Vineyards label.